IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {:xml: .ph data-hd-programlang='xml'}
 {:windows: .ph data-hd-programlang='Windows'}

-# Handling Push Notifications in client applications
+# Handling {{site.data.keyword.mobilepushshort}} in client applications
 {: #handling_push_notifications_in_client_applications}

-Before iOS, Android and Windows Native-based or Cordova-based applications are able to receive and display incoming push notifications, the application must first be set-up, and APIs must be implemented.
+Before iOS, Android and Windows&trade; Native-based or Cordova-based applications are able to receive and display incoming push notifications, the application must first be set up, and APIs must be implemented.
 {: shortdesc}

 Refer to the following sections to learn how to handle incoming push notifications in client applications:

-### Handling Push Notifications in Android
+## Handling {{site.data.keyword.mobilepushshort}} in Android
 {: #handling_push_notifications_in_android}
 {: android}
 Before Android applications are able to handle any received push notifications, support for Google Play Services needs to be configured.
-Once an application has been configured, {{ site.data.keyword.mobilefirst_notm }}-provided Notifications API can be used in order to register &amp; unregister devices, and subscribe &amp; unsubscribe to tags.
-In this tutorial, you will learn how to handle push notification in Android applications.
+After an application is configured, {{site.data.keyword.mobilefirst_notm}}-provided Notifications API can be used to register &amp; unregister devices, and subscribe &amp; unsubscribe to tags.
+In this tutorial, you learn how to handle push notification in Android applications.
 {: android}

-#### Prerequisites
+### Prerequisites
 {: #prereqs-andriod}
 {: android}
-* {{ site.data.keyword.mfserver_short_notm }} to run locally, or a remotely running {{ site.data.keyword.mfserver_short_notm }}.
+* {{site.data.keyword.mfserver_short_notm}} to run locally, or a remotely running {{site.data.keyword.mfserver_short_notm}}.
-* {{ site.data.keyword.mobilefirst_notm  }} CLI installed on the developer workstation
+* {{site.data.keyword.mobilefirst_notm}} CLI installed on the developer workstation {: android}

+### Notifications Configuration
+{: #notifications-configuration}
 {: android}

-#### Notifications Configuration
-{: #notifications-configuration }
-{: android}

 Create a new Android Studio project or use an existing one.
-If the {{ site.data.keyword.mobilefirst_notm }} Native Android SDK is not already present in the project, follow the instructions in the [Adding the {{ site.data.keyword.mobilefoundation_short }} SDK to Android applications](https://cloud.ibm.com/docs/services/mobilefoundation/add_sdk_to_app.html#add_sdk_to_app) tutorial.
+If the {{site.data.keyword.mobilefirst_notm}} Native Android SDK is not already present in the project, follow the instructions in the [Adding the {{site.data.keyword.mobilefoundation_short}} SDK to Android applications](https://cloud.ibm.com/docs/services/mobilefoundation/add_sdk_to_app.html#add_sdk_to_app) tutorial.
 {: android}

-##### Project setup
+### Project setup
-{: #project-setup }
+{: #project-setup}
 {: android}

 1. In **Android → Gradle scripts**, select the **build.gradle (Module: app)** file and add the following lines to `dependencies`: